Testing Information

 SAT/ACT/PSAT/NMSQT

-Dear Brookwood High School Parents,
+Dear Brookwood High School Parents and Guardians,

-On March 18, Brookwood will be administering two standardized tests during the school day, 7:20–11:15 a.m.
+On March 19, Brookwood will be administering two standardized tests during the school day, 7:20–11:15 a.m.

 All students not testing will be in study halls.
 So, no instructional time will be missed by students participating in these tests.
 Following testing, we will be running an abbreviated class schedule for periods 4-7.

-Passes will be distributed to all students in Guided Study to allow test takers to check out following testing and to allow non-test takers (12th graders) to check in at 11:15 a.m. after testing has concluded.
+Passes will be distributed to all students in Guided Study to allow test takers to check out following testing and to allow non-test takers to check in at 11:15 a.m. after testing has concluded.

-If a student is registered for both the SAT and Gwinnett Writes, the student will take the SAT on March 18, and will participate in a make-up administration for Gwinnett Writes.
+If a student is registered for both the SAT and Gwinnett Writes, the student will take the SAT on March 19, and will participate in a make-up administration for Gwinnett Writes.

 Following are descriptions and guidelines for the two upcoming tests:

-SAT (All 11th Graders) |
+SAT (All 11th Graders)

 If you have questions, please email the Testing Office at BrookwoodHSTesting@gcpsk12.org.